 - Producing a nice “reuse report” for councils that show what’s happening in their area - so that they can more easily support us.

 One of our volunteers had used you for hosting, and rather cheekily contacted you to see if you’d help us out.
 The lesson of Freegle is that if you don’t ask, you don’t get, and that certainly paid off for us this time!

 Until we shifted to Bytemark, we were colocating everything onto a couple of servers.
-Being able to spread ourselves out a bit meant that we could use a Percona cluster for our database (rather than our older master/slave replication model), and split out the bulk operations of sending a million or so emails a day our so that they didn’t affect the end-user operations.
+Being able to spread ourselves out a bit meant that we could use a Percona cluster for our database (rather than our older master/slave replication model) and split out the bulk operations of sending a million or so emails a day out so that they didn’t affect the end-user operations.
 That’s improved our resilience and performance a lot.

 Bytemark also introduced SSD disks pretty early, which made a big difference to our database servers.

 How does press exposure affect traffic and server requirements?